wombleton/gitlaw-nz/acts/M/Marine Insurance Act 1908.md

 ##### 32 Construction of terms in policy

-*   Subject to the provisions of this Act, and unless the context of the policy otherwise requires, the terms and expressions mentioned in Schedule [2][109] to this Act have, when contained in a policy, the meaning and operation attributed to them in the said Schedule.
+*   Subject to the provisions of this Act, and unless the context of the policy otherwise requires, the terms and expressions mentioned in [Schedule 2][110] to this Act have, when contained in a policy, the meaning and operation attributed to them in the said Schedule.

     Compare: 1907 No 24 s 32

-## Double insurance
+#### Double insurance

 ##### 33 Double insurance